tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/integration_setup.rst

 Integrator types
 ----------------

-In TudatPy you can choose between different types of integrators.
+In Tudat you can choose between different types of integrators.
 For code examples and additional information on the interfaces, please follow the links to the API documentation given below.

 .. _integrator_rk: